sporksmith/walking-onions-wip/specs/06-clients-behavior.md

         struct extension exts[n_extensions];
     }

-We allow the `snip_index` link specifier type to appear as a begin extension.
+We allow the `snip_index_pos` link specifier type to appear as a begin extension.

 END cells will need to have a new format that supports.
 This format is